gaetanlop/LLMPruner/README.md

 # LLMPruner

-Training large-scale language models with billions of parameters demands significant resources and time.
-Recently, NVIDIA released a [paper](https://www.arxiv.org/pdf/2407.14679) studying the best practices to compress a LLM using structured pruning.
-LLMPruner is an unofficial implementation of the pruning recipes developed in the paper.
-Specifically, LLMPruner offers tools for structured pruning of LLMs using only forward passes (it supports both width and depth pruning), minimizing memory usage and data requirements.
+Training large-scale language models (LLMs) with billions of parameters requires immense computational resources and time.
+In a [recent paper](https://www.arxiv.org/pdf/2407.14679), NVIDIA explored best practices for compressing LLMs through structured pruning.
+LLMPruner is an unofficial implementation of the pruning strategies presented in that paper.
+The library provides tools for structured pruning of LLMs using only forward passes, enabling both width and depth pruning while minimizing memory usage.

 ## Quickstart